 By setting up intelligent agents in your courses, you can create a personalized learning path for your students to help them keep track of their progress and stay engaged in the learning process.

 Learn How You Can Help Optimize Your Brightspace Classroom

 Looking for more tips and tricks for creating personalized learning paths, or just want to see them in action?

 Register for our Teaching and Learning webinars for K–12 educators, teachers and administrators to learn new ways to optimize your Brightspace, whether you’re teaching online, teaching in person or combining both.

-Puneet Kaur is the Success Coach at D2L.
-In her role, she partners with K-12 educators and leaders to align Brightspace technology with their educational goals and achieve student success.
+Puneet Kaur is a Technical Account Manager, Optimization Services.
 She is passionate about the 21st Century models of learning that empower learners to become successful individuals in all walks of their lives.
 Puneet graduated in MEd from the University of Toronto in 2018 and her major research paper was, “Paving a Path for Global Competencies in the Ontario K-12 curriculum.”
 Prior to joining D2L, she worked as a curriculum analyst, education-researcher, and elementary level educator.